PritamSarma/huffman_compressor/README.md

 You can bundle this app into a single Windows executable that runs without Python.

 ### Step 1 — Install PyInstaller
-'pip install pyinstaller'
+pip install pyinstaller

 ### Step 2 — Build the executable
-'pyinstaller --noconsole --onefile --icon=icon.ico gui.py'
+pyinstaller --noconsole --onefile --icon=icon.ico gui.py

 ### ✅ This creates: